salawadhi/TechnologyAssessment/README.md

 mvn clean install -DskipTests
 ```

-If you wish to run the application from the command line after installing maven enter the following in a command prompt while in the project folder:
+If you wish to run the application from the command line after installing maven enter the following in a command prompt while in the project folder, this will run the application on localhost:8080:

 ```
 mvn spring-boot:run